AI Hallucinated Cases in Canadian Courts | Courtready

 CaseCheck by Courtready

 Don’t let fake cases become real law.
 CaseCheck is a Canadian legal citation verification tool that cross-references authorities against Canadian case law database.
-We help legal professionals identify AI-hallucinated cases before they reach the courtroom.
+We help self-represented litigants and legal professionals identify AI-hallucinated cases before they reach the courtroom.

 AI hallucinations in Canadian courts